 The Suboxone High

 The positive effects of suboxone are often described as a mild high.
-Because of this, many people struggling with an opiate addiction turn to suboxone for an alternative high.
+Because of this, many people struggling with opiate addiction turn to suboxone for an alternative high.

 Suboxone Side Effects and Withdrawal Symptoms